 - Pre-licensing real estate classes.
 Estimated cost: $300.
 You’ll need these before you can take the real estate exam.

 - Brokerage fees.
-Estimated cost: Can be anywhere from $25 to $500 a month.
+Estimated cost: Anywhere from $25 to $500 a month.
 Brokers can take a commission on your real estate earnings or charge you a monthly desk fee, or both.

 - Marketing costs.
 Estimated cost: About $1000 annually.
 Announcing yourself to the community and developing leads takes time and money.
 Be prepared to spend a significant amount of energy and resources in your first year on marketing.